AnOutburst/coolnotbadwebsite/README.md

 # coolnotbadwebsite
 Not a bad website at all, very cool actually.
+If you say it is bad i will yell at you.